sahidDev09/Learnica-2.0/README.md

 - **Custom Courses:** Students can create their own custom course collections tailored to their interests.

+- **Live Classes:** The instructors can send their Live Classes details which will be shown in Live Class page and the students who enrolled the course he can the Live class page.

+- **Helpline:** The our users face any issues they can solve their issues joining in the helpline center directly.

 - **Chatbot AI:** Real-time AI-powered chatbot to assist users with questions and navigation.

 - **Notes for Specific Courses:** Take notes specific to each course for better tracking and retention.